ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/thumbv8m.main-none-eabihf.rst

 =================================================

-The ``thumbv8m.main-none-eabihf`` Ferrocene target provides support for bare-metal ARMv8-M.mainline processors with the
+The ``thumbv8m.main-none-eabihf`` Ferrocene target provides support for bare-metal ARMv8-M Mainline processors with the
 `T32 ISA <https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture>`_,
 using the *hard-float ABI* with a single precision FPU.
 This includes the Arm Cortex-M33, the Arm Cortex-M35P, the Arm Cortex-M55 and the Arm Cortex-M85.
 In the